nutanix-japan/ntnxtraining1121/examplelab6/examplelab6.rst

  * Writing a Large File to Each New Virtual Disk
  * Observing the Result of Compression Savings

-Task 1: Adding Two Virtual Disks to a Virtual Machine .......................................................
+Adding Two Virtual Disks to a Virtual Machine .......................................................

 In this task you will clone a Windows VM and add two virtual disks.
 One virtual disk will be placed in the **Compressed-Container** and the other into the **NotCompressed-Container**.